wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rabbitmq_examples/pub-sub-rabbitmq.md

 # A topic used to broadcast a message to all consumers

 This sample demonstrates how WSO2 Micro Integrator can be used to implement a publisher-subscriber messaging scenario using RabbitMQ topics.
+That is, a message publisher can broadcast a message to multiple consumers through the RabbitMQ topic.

 As shown below, the publisher proxy in the Micro Integrator will publish messages to a RabbitMQ topic, which multiple subscriber proxies (defined in the Micro Integrator) will consume.